Geometric interpretation of quantitative instability: Preliminaries

 \subsubsection{Metric properties}

-Geodesics in symmetric spaces can be generalized into the higher dimensional concept of flats: \begin{de}[Flats, geometric description] A map $a:\RR^k\to M$ is called \emph{flat} if the restricted metric on $\RR^k$ is the Euclidean metric.
+Geodesics in symmetric spaces can be generalized into the higher dimensional concept of flats: \begin{de}[Flats, geometric description] A map $a:\RR^k\to M$ is called \emph{flat} if the pullback metric on $\RR^k$ is the Euclidean metric.
 We abuse notations and do not distinguish between $a$ and its image $\Im(a)$.
-A flat is called \emph{maximal} if there is no flat which contains it.
-In particular, in our setting, the dimension of all maximal flats of $M$ is equal to the $\RR$-rank of $G$. \end{de}
+A flat is called \emph{maximal} if no other flat properly contains it.
+In our setting, the dimension of all maximal flats of $M$ is equal to the $\RR$-rank of $G$. \end{de}

-\begin{remark} Note that it follows from the definition that for any abelian connected subgroup $T\subset G$, the subgroup $\pi(T)$ is a flat, and vise versa. \end{remark} \begin{thm}[Algebraic description of flats, {\cite[Remark 10.60(5)]{Metric Spaces}}] For every Cartan torus $A$, all maximal flats can be described as translations of $\pi(A)$.
+\begin{thm}[Algebraic description of flats, {\cite[Rem.
+10.60(5)]{Metric Spaces}}] For every Cartan torus $A$, all maximal flats can be described as translations of $\pi(A)$.
 In particular, for every flat $a:\RR^k\to M$ there is $g\in G$ and a continuous homomorphism $\iota:\RR^k\to A$ such that $a(x) = \pi(\iota(x)g)$. \end{thm}

 Theorem \ref{thm: maximal flats} also implies an explicit description of the geodesics in $M$, as can be seen in the next chapter.